Akseli Puukko

-Akseli Puukko (born 24 August 2006) is a Finnish professional footballer who plays as a right-back for U20 team of Serie A club Bologna, and the Finland U19 national team.
+Akseli Puukko (born 24 August 2006) is a Finnish professional footballer who plays as a right-back for KuPS, and the Finland U19 national team.

 Club career

 FC Lahti

 After playing in the youth sector of his hometown club FC Lahti organisation, Puukko signed his first professional contract with the club on 30 September 2022, on a three-year deal.
 Puukko made his Veikkausliiga debut at the age of 16, on 16 October 2022 at home against HIFK, after being named in the starting line-up.
 He played 77 minutes in a 6–1 victory.

 On 16 November 2023, FC Lahti announced that Puukko had extended his contract with the club, signing a deal until the end of the 2026 season.

 Bologna

 On 30 August 2024, it was confirmed that Puukko would join the Italian Serie A club Bologna for an undisclosed fee.
 However, he was first assigned to the youth academy team, competing in Primavera.
 He also represented Bologna in the UEFA Youth League.